 Kerrie Turner is mother of three including Joshua, who has a global developmental delay and has been in the NDIS since 2016.
-Kerrie shares her trail blazing experience and how a focus on goal setting and new mindset, were the keys to achieving outcomes for her son.
+Kerrie shares her trailblazing experience and how a focus on goal setting and new mindset, were the keys to achieving outcomes for her son.
 This also helped her to have a successful NDIS experience.

-NDIS at its core, focuses on positive outcomes for people with a disability.
+NDIS at its core focuses on positive outcomes for people with a disability.
 Vision, planning and goal setting are key to getting the most out of it.
 Kerrie realised she needed to change her approach.
 “Originally we were still in the mindset of therapy and how far Joshua was behind,” she says.

 Planning and goal setting

 Therapies are not goals.
 Rather than thinking ‘he needs physio!’
 Kerrie began to consider what other children of Joshua’s age were doing.
 This enabled her to identify and prioritise goals, then consider the resources needed to achieve them.
 Therapy was one of those resources.
 “It got us into thinking about daily, weekly and monthly routines, and how he participates at preschool, school and playgroups.”
 She wanted Joshua to be independent, to communicate, build friendships, play with peers at the park and be toilet trained.
-These goals were used to create a plan of the supports required.
+These goals were used to create a plan for the supports required.

 Being in control of the funding gave Kerrie the flexibility to choose support providers that best suited the family’s needs.
 They can be from different organisations, but she preferred to use just one.
 “I like the idea that they are together and have the same philosophy.”
 Her team of professionals is coordinated by a Key Worker who is also Joshua’s speech pathologist.
 Together, they all help Joshua achieve goals during daily activities, such as going shopping or attending his sisters’ soccer training.
 Kerrie pointed out, however, that therapies are not the only answer and encouraged brainstorming other ways to accomplish goals.
-To teach him animal safety on their country property, for example, she suggested buying a toy snake and practicing what to do when you see one.
+To teach him animal safety on their country property, for example, she suggested buying a toy snake and practising what to do when you see one.

 “Think about goals you might reach in 12 months,” Kerrie said.
 They don’t have to be achieved by then, but progress should be made.
 Plans can also change along the way as you learn more or find that other supports are required.